ebourg/StrataDocs/pages/intro/features/product_coverage.md

 </div>

 <a id="pricer-footnote" href="#pricer"><sup>1</sup></a>
 Pricer support means Strata includes one or more model implementations which provide pricing and risk calculations.
 These provide an API which, given the required market data, calculates a particular measure.
 For details on the specific calculations supported, please see the relevant asset class page.

 <a id="calcapi-footnote" href="#calcapi"><sup>2</sup></a>
 The Calculation API allows measures to be calculated on mixed portfolios in a single operation, automatically calling the appropriate pricer, and returning a table of results.
 It also includes scenario capabilities.
 Support for the Calculation API means that the pricer is fully integrated using Strata's standard measure names.
+This also implies support in the measure-level API

 <a id="examples-footnote" href="#examples"><sup>3</sup></a>
 Code examples are included in the strata-examples module.
 This also indicates that the command-line tool includes an example portfolio and report for the asset class.

 Work is ongoing to broaden asset class coverage, to integrate the existing coverage into the Calculation API, and to provide examples.

 ## Coverage roadmap

 Coverage for the following asset classes is currently in development and is planned to be released soon:

 * Capital Indexed Bonds (adding support for Japanese conventions)
-* FX Barrier Options

 Further coverage is on the longer-term roadmap and is prioritised based on commercial considerations.
 These asset classes will be added to the list above once development is scheduled.

 ## Curve calibration